At Least 18 Years Old

 Ok but not great

-How to Get Started: Shipt Shopper in Grand Prairie
+How to Get Started: Shipt Shopper in Port St. Lucie

-Work in the gig economy and schedule your own hours as an Shipt Shopper in Grand Prairie.
+Work in the gig economy and schedule your own hours as an Shipt Shopper in Port St. Lucie.
 Use the app to pick up batches and schedule shifts.

 Help others with their shopping and get paid out weekly via direct deposit!